The period-index problem for twisted topological K-theory: Introduction

 By the Oka principle~\cite{grauert_remmert}, which says that the topological and analytic classification of torsors of a complex Lie group agree on a Stein space, the same theorems hold for the analytic period-index problem on a Stein space having the homotopy type of a finite CW-complex.

 To prove these theorems, we study the Atiyah-Hirzebruch spectral sequence for twisted $K$-theory $\KU(X)_{\alpha}$

-Here twisted topological $K$-theory refers to the theory first introduced by Donovan-Karoubi~\cite{donovan_karoubi}, and then further studied by Rosenberg~\cite{rosenberg_continuous}, Atiyah and Segal~\cite{atiyah-segal}, and others.
+Here, twisted topological $K$-theory refers to the theory first introduced by Donovan-Karoubi~\cite{donovan_karoubi} and subsequently developed by Rosenberg~\cite{rosenberg_continuous}, Atiyah and Segal~\cite{atiyah-segal}, and others.
 When $X$ is compact, the index of $\alpha$ is also the generator of the image of the edge map

 We look for permanent cycles in $\Hoh^0(X,\ZZ)$; equivalently, we study the differentials leaving this group.